Marcuuu/test-readme/README.md

 ### Hover Grow

 This is a subtle animation that enlarges a given element on hover.
-Just add the <code>hover-grow</code> class to your element.
+Just add the `hover-grow` class to your element.

 	<div class="hover-grow">
 		<img src="../../card.svg" />